Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇮🇹 Italy vs 🇪🇸 Spain: crypto licensing compared

-Italy and Spain take recognisably different routes to crypto authorisation.
+Italy and Spain are commonly considered side by side for crypto authorisation.
 In Italy the route is the MiCA CASP authorisation under EU Regulation 2023/1114, transposed via Legislative Decree 129/2025 and implemented through Consob Resolution 23700/2025.
 Pre-MiCA VASPs (registered under the OAM register per AML Decree 90/2017) had to convert to full CASP authorisation; transitional regime for existing VASPs was extended to 1 July 2026. overseen by Split regulator model: Consob (Commissione Nazionale per le Società e la Borsa) is the lead competent authority issuing CASP authorisation and supervising conduct-of-business/market integrity; Banca d'Italia is consulted on and supervises prudential aspects (capital, governance, AML) and directly handles credit institutions/e-money institutions offering crypto services (e.g. Banca Sella's notification route).; in Spain it is the MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance under Comisión Nacional del Mercado de Valores (CNMV) - lead CASP authority; Banco de España co-supervises stablecoin issuers.
-The two regimes differ on 8 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇮🇹 Italy partly open